 Below are the characteristics which are evaluated in resilience questionnaires:

-It is important to note that this test will give the individual an idea and understanding of the strengths that s/he has as well as the areas of his/her personality that requires improvement.
-Whether you come across this or not in your career journey, it is worth for you to seek it out and sit for it as it can help you understand yourself and hopefully figure out which career path you would want to take.
+It is important to note that this test will give the individual an idea and understanding of the strengths that s/he has as well as the areas of his/her personality that require improvement.
+Whether you come across this test or not in your career journey, it is worth seeking out and taking as it can help you understand yourself and hopefully figure out which career path you would want to take.